 Injury Adjustments

 When a star player is out, the team's effective strength drops.
-We estimate the missing production (points per game) from injured players and adjust ELO calculations accordingly—a Lakers team without LeBron James isn't the same Lakers team.
+We estimate the missing production (points per game) from injured players and reduce the team's ELO accordingly before calculating the game outcome.
+A Lakers team without LeBron James isn't the same Lakers team—and our system knows it.

 Dynamic K-Factor